Complex Monge-Ampere equations with solutions in finite energy classes: Introduction

 The last quantity is called \emph{the $\chi$-energy} of $\varphi$.
 The space $\mathcal{E}_\chi$ was introduced in \cite{GZ-weighted} as a counterpart in the compact setting of the class of psh functions of finite pluricomplex energy given in \cite{Cegrell}.
 For a positive real number $p$ and $\chi(t)= -(-t)^p$, we write $\mathcal{E}^p,E_p$ for $\mathcal{E}_\chi, E_\chi$ respectively.
 Recall that

 for every $\chi_1 \in \mathcal{W}^+_M$ and $\chi_2 \in \mathcal{W}^-$; see \cite{GZ-weighted}.

 By \cite{Cegrell,GZ-weighted}, for every probability measure $\mu$ having no mass on pluripolar sets, the equation (\ref{eq-MA}) has a solution $\varphi \in \mathcal{E}$ which is in fact unique by \cite{Dinew-uniqueness}.
 We refer to \cite{AhagCegrellHiepMA} for more information in the local setting.
-Hence, it is natural to characterize the class of measures $\big \langle (\ddc \varphi+ \omega)^n \big \rangle$ for $\varphi \in \mathcal{E}_\chi$.
+Hence, it is natural to characterize the class of measures $\big \langle (\ddc \varphi+ \omega)^n \big \rangle$ for $\varphi \in \mathcal{E}_\chi$; see the comments after Theorem \ref{th-main} for details.
 When $\chi(t)= -(-t)^p$ for some constant $p>0$ (or $\chi$ is a quasi-homogeneous weight), the question was solved in \cite{Cegrell,GZ-weighted} thanks to the special form of $\chi$.
 Here is our main result giving a complete answer for the general case.

 \begin{theorem} Let $\mu$ be a probability measure on $X$.
 Let $\chi \in \mathcal{W}^- \cup \mathcal{W}_M^+$.
 Then, for some $\varphi \in \mathcal{E}_\chi$ if and only if there is a constant $A>0$ such that